Monday, December 31, 2012

 Brave

 We have finished with the Bible study on the book Brave.
 Remember?
 I was going to let you know how I did.
 How it affected me.
 How it changed me.
-It did you know.
+Did you know?
 But, not in the way I expected it to.
-How often though do things happen the way we think they should?
+How often, though, do things happen the way we think they should?
 And, how often are we even able to see ourselves the way God does?

-So I went for several weeks, reading, writing, studying, and wondering--just how does this affect me?
+So I went for several weeks, reading, writing, studying, and wondering — just how does this affect me?
 I wasn't feeling a connection to this particular book.
-I was OK with that though, I was enjoying meeting a lot of the women that attend my new church.
+I was OK with that, though.
+I was enjoying meeting a lot of the women who attend my new church.
 I was making friends.
 And frankly, that was good enough for me.
 I was enjoying myself.

-I was right you know.
+I was right, you know.
 I am not broken as an adult.
 I was, however, broken as a child.
 I didn't even think about that aspect of brokenness.
-My heart as a child had been broken and through that brokenness, God has been able to use me to help others.
-I realized that via a scripture that we read today--that I have been healed.
-My broken childhood is gone, it no longer exists.
+My heart as a child had been broken, and through that brokenness, God has been able to use me to help others.
+I realized, via a scripture we read today, that I have been healed.
+My broken childhood is gone; it no longer exists.
 At least that's what I thought--until today.
-He showed me that even though He has healed me from the brokenness of my childhood, that I still bear scars.
-And through those scars, I am able to walk alongside others who are hurting.
+He showed me that even though He has healed me from the brokenness of my childhood, I still bear scars.
+And through those scars, I can walk alongside others who are hurting.
 I feel their pain, I cry with them.
 And I thought all along that I had chosen Psychology on my own...little did I realize--God had a plan.

 And that's when it hit me.
-I had found favor in God's eyes, He noticed me as a broken little child, He reached down, scooped me up and He healed me.
-He came after me, He found me.
+I had found favor in God's eyes.
+He noticed me as a broken little child.
+He reached down, scooped me up, and healed me.
+He came after me.
+He found me.
 He is truly my redeemer.
-That is why as an adult, I did not identify with this last chapter in our Bible study book on brokenness.
+That is why, as an adult, I did not identify with this last chapter in our Bible study book on brokenness.
 I am no longer broken.
 A few cracks?
 Yes.
 But broken no. I have been redeemed, I am broken no more.
-However, I am a crybaby, an empathizer, a counselor, a friend, I feel things deeply, and I now know that I am those things because of what God has done in my heart.
+However, I am a crybaby, an empathizer, a counselor, a friend; I feel things deeply, and I now know that I am those things because of what God has done in my heart.
 I identify with His children, his broken children.
-That's what I cry about, I cry for the people whom God loves, I cry for the broken hearted, I cry for what He cries for.
+That's what I cry about, I cry for the people whom God loves, I cry for the broken-hearted, I cry for what He cries for.
 Why?
 Because I've been there.

 Monday, October 22, 2012